Vojska.net

 Being well informed on the enemy plans Yugoslav Partisans 8th Dalmatian Corps started preparation for its own 'Autumn Thunder' in desire to settle the score from previous year when its units suffered heavy losses.
 German units would come under attack from the front with 26th Dalmatian division and 1st Tank Brigade being located on Vis island and from the rear with several Partisans division operating on the mainland.

 Partial withdrawal from Dalmatian islands soon turned into series of defeats in operations SEYDLITZ, EISBÄR and KRANICH.
-Partisans landing on Pelješac and subsequent battle in Vukov klanac destroyed most of the German 369th Infantry division before it could withdraw.
+Partisans landing on Pelješac and subsequent battle in Vukov klanac destroyed large part of the 369th Infantry Division before it could withdraw from Dubrovnik.

-German navy successfully carried out operation OSTERN and several other evacuation missions but in the last mission operation WIKINGER suffered serious losses in encounter with British destroyers carrying out operation EXTERMINATE.
+and several other evacuation missions but in the last mission operation WIKINGER it suffered serious losses in encounter with British destroyers carrying out operation EXTERMINATE.

 Order of Battle